manvel-khnkoyan/jpv/README.md

   // --> true
 ```

-> "Functional Patterns" is used to implement logical conditions, which is described below.

-> Values in Functional scopes **{}** is converting to string.
+> Values in Functional scopes **{}** is always converting to string.

 ### Constructor

-This pattern is helpful when in described pattern is used object, instead of a primitive type.
-For that special case comparison goes by object constructor.
+This pattern is helpful when described pattern is an object, instead of a primitive type.
+For this special case comparison goes by object constructor.

+Example: 1

 ```javascript